Information About Troop 29

 Leadership training is provided to the PLC regularly.

 The boys operate through the Patrol Leaders Council (PLC), which meets once per month or so, to plan and execute the scouting program.
-The PLC meetings are attended by the Scoutmaster and one Assistant Scoutmaster, who advise the council on decisions.
+The PLC meetings are attended by the Scoutmaster and one Assistant Scoutmaster, who advise and mentor the council on decisions.
 The Scoutmaster must approve the PLC plans as having met troop goals and BSA guidelines.

 The Adult Uniformed Leaders consists of a wide variety of individuals from many different backgrounds who contribute their time and energy to making the troop work.
 Each Assistant Scoutmaster can choose an area of interest to pursue and determine the amount of time and commitment they feel comfortable to giving the troop.

 The Unit Committee meets once each month and ultimately oversees the Scoutmaster.
-The Committee is also responsible for serious disciplinary actions, budgeting, charter organization relations, policy formulation and special events planning.
+The Committee is also responsible for serious disciplinary actions, budgeting, Charter Organization relations, policy formulation and special events planning.

 Troop 29 operates on an a'la carte basis for camping activities with each scout choosing to participate in an event and funding that event.
 Activities are planned on a break even basis.